-You are encouraged to read the detailed information under "Executive Compensation" beginning on page 31 of this proxy statement for additional details about our executive compensation programs.
+You are encouraged to read the detailed information under "Executive Compensation" beginning on page 32 of this proxy statement for additional details about our executive compensation programs.
 We believe shareholders should consider the following in determining whether to approve this proposal:

-- each member of our Compensation Committee is independent under the applicable Nasdaq rules; - the Compensation Committee continually monitors our performance and adjusts compensation practices accordingly; - all award agreements, after October 2016, evidencing awards granted under the 2012 Incentive Stock Option Plan, the 2015 Restricted Stock Plan, or the 2021 Omnibus Stock and Incentive Plan include a compensation recoupment ("clawback") provision; and - all bonuses and awards are subject to repayment or forfeiture pursuant to the Company's Compensation Recovery Policy, as further discussed on page 41, should the Company be required to prepare an accounting restatement.
+- each member of our Compensation Committee is independent under the applicable Nasdag rules; - the Compensation Committee continually monitors our performance and adjusts compensation practices accordingly; - all award agreements, after October 2016, evidencing awards granted under the 2012 Incentive Stock Option Plan or the 2021 Omnibus Stock and Incentive Plan include a compensation recoupment ("clawback") provision; and - all bonuses and awards are subject to repayment or forfeiture pursuant to the Company's Compensation Recovery Policy, as further discussed on page 42, should the Company be required to prepare an accounting restatement.